Wieslauterbahn: Hinterweidenthal Place

 Hinterweidenthal Ort station is located on the north-western edge of Hinterweidenthal.
 In the first few years of its existence, it was simply called Hinterweidenthal.
-It was only after the starting point of the railroad line had been given this name that the addition "Ort" was added.
+It was only after the starting point of the railway had been given this name that the addition "Ort" was added.

 It was once of great importance as a timber loading point.
 The tracks required for this have since been dismantled, apart from one loading track.
 The most important freight customer at the station was the West Palatinate timber industry, for which one of the two sidings was responsible.
 In the 1980s, the station still had a loading track including a loading ramp, two sidings and mechanical signals.
 The latter were dismantled in 1989.
 The station building is a listed building.
 It no longer has any significance for rail operations and has not been used for any other purpose since then.

 In addition, the station formed the freight tariff point for the one and a half kilometer southern alternative connection point to a neighbouring NATO tank farm.